Last Updated on 8th February 2026 by peppe8o

 What is Icecast

-Icecast is an open-source software (distributed in GNU GPL, version 2) able to create a self-hosted streaming server.
+Icecast is an open-source software (distributed under the GNU GPL, version 2) able to create a self-hosted streaming server.
 Supports a number of audio/video media formats, like Ogg (Vorbis and Theora), Opus, WebM and MP3.

-You can use Icecast to create an Internet radio station, run a private jukebox and many other things.
-Even if its configuration may appear a bit complex because its main configuration requires manually handling xml files.
+You can use Icecast to create an Internet radio station, run a private jukebox and many other things in minutes.
+Its configuration may appear a bit complex because its main configuration requires manually handling XML files, but I hope this tutorial will help you to understand the basics of using this platform.

 Before Starting

-Before starting with Icecast installation and configuration, you need to arrange how your listeners will reach you.
+Before starting with Icecast2 installation and configuration, you need to thing how your listeners will reach your radio broadcast: internet listeners should reach you from the web with a defined URL.
+Here, there are 2 options:

 Finally, please remember that Icecast works as a broadcasting server.
 So, you need to configure:

-• The Icecast server, that we’ll install in our Raspberry PI computer board
+- The Icecast server, which we’ll install on our Raspberry PI computer board

-• a voice source, for this tutorial I will show how to get this with an Android smartphone, but you can choose one of the supported Icecast clients
+- a voice source, for this tutorial, I will show how to get this with a simple desktop app.
+But you can choose one of the supported Icecast clients

-The following picture shows you a general schema:
+The following picture shows you the general schema:

 What We Need